Dr. Matthew Paldy, PhD, LP

 Female Project Manager and Workplace Gender Bias

-Janet, a project manager in the credit risk department of a large New York City bank, experienced persistent workplace stress, sleeplessness, and difficulty concentrating due to subtle gender bias and feelings of exclusion in a predominantly male environment.
+Janet, a project manager in the credit risk department of a large bank, experienced persistent workplace stress, sleeplessness, and difficulty concentrating due to subtle gender bias and feelings of exclusion in a predominantly male environment.

 Read the Female Project Manager Case Study →